xbreu/formal-methods/docs/readme.md

 # Formal Methods for Critical Systems

-You can see a list of the materials provided in each lecture [here](./lectures.md).
+You can see a list of the materials provided and exercises done in each lecture [here](./lectures.md).

 ## Objectives